 Located in the heart of Darlinghurst, St Vincent’s is easily accessible from the north of the harbour, Inner West and the Eastern Suburbs.
 The clinical exams take place in the De lacy building on Victoria Street.
 Free parking is on offer however being in the city, this can be tricky!
 We therefore encourage the use of the excellent public transport options to the area or taxi chits are readily available to make it easier for you to attend.

-If you live within the George’s River or Bayside Council areas, St George Clinical School is located alongside the St George Hospital in Kogarah.
+If you live within the George’s River or Bayside Council areas, St George Campus is located alongside the St George Hospital in Kogarah.
 Easily accessible to volunteers either by public transport (with a healthy 10-minute walk) or by car, with parking provided.

 The Prince of Wales Clinical School is well located for residents from all over the Eastern Suburbs or the city.
 Easily reached via the light rail (L2) line, parking is limited but not impossible.
 Exams are typically held in the Bright Alliance Building, off Avoca Street.

 As part of the clinical examinations for students in their final year, we need volunteers for stations relating to Psychiatry.
 This role involves learning a pre-written Mental Health scenario on depression, psychological distress, specific phobia or similar. (i.e. never speaking from experience) with notes on how to answer the students questions.
 An online training session will be provided a week or so prior to the exam.
 You will be able to discuss in detail the scenario and expected responses to help you prepare for the role.
 On the day, you will be interviewed by students in 12-minute rotations over a 3–4-hour session.